 - be aware that even well-intentioned physical contact may be misconstrued by the child, an observer or anyone to whom this action is described. - never touch a child in a way which may be considered indecent.
-(Staff who are required to provide personal care of an intimate nature are fully trained and follow clear protocols.) - always be prepared to explain actions and accept that all physical contact be open to scrutiny.
+(Staff who are required to provide personal care of an intimate nature are fully trained and follow clear protocols and adhere to the trust's Intimate Care Policy.) - always be prepared to explain actions and accept that all physical contact be open to scrutiny.